On the hierarchical Bayesian modelling of frequency response functions: Novelty and Contribution

 \section{Novelty and Contribution}

 Unlike previous efforts, the current work is concerned with developing a probabilistic FRF model, using an FRF equation based on modal parameters (natural frequency, mode shape, and damping) as the likelihood function.
 As with \cite{Bull_4, Bull_5, LB_MRJ}, a hierarchical Bayesian (or MTL) framework was used.
 However, the focus is data sharing in the presence of low-resolution frequency information (i.e., given \emph{sparse} data).
 The inability to localise both time and frequency to a fine resolution, per the uncertainty principle, means that missing time-domain data (e.g., acceleration, velocity) measured from SHM sensors will result in fewer spectral lines in the frequency domain.
 This decreased frequency resolution could impair proper characterisation/identification of modal peaks, which may be features of interest in a damage-detection application.
 By using a combined-inference approach, structures whose FRFs have many spectral lines in a band of interest can lend statistical support to those whose FRFs are limited by missing data.
 In addition, the current work incorporated functional relationships to describe changes in environmental conditions.
 This inclusion of functional relationships allows for extrapolation to temperature states not used in model training, which increases the amount of normal-condition information available, to address data-scarcity challenges.
 In contrast to \cite{LB_MRJ}, parameters were learnt over the experimental campaign, rather than hyperparameters, giving greater physical interpretability of the results.
+In contrast to previous work, the current work focusses on information transfer for modal analysis and meta-analysis prediction for future models, rather than data pooling alone.
+Beyond conventional multilevel modelling and partial pooling, the intent is to learn how parameters vary over the population, even in the absence of complete data - an area that has not yet been addressed in modal analysis.
+Again, the current work allows for the prediction of new models, in addition to unseen data.